-Children in Year 1 take part in the Daily Supported Reading (DSR) programme.
+Daily Supported Reading (DSR) – Children in Year 1 take part in the (DSR) programme.
 This is extended in Year 2 with guided reading sessions.
 Guided reading is an integral part of our learning, whereby children work in small groups with an adult and explore a text through lively discussion and exposure to thought-provoking and challenging questions.
-Read Write Inc books and Colour Banded books are used as home readers.
+Ruth Miskin phonetically- levelled books and colour banded books are used as home readers.

 Key Stage Two

-In Key Stage Two, teachers use higher order questioning techniques, modelled on Bloom’s Taxonomy to engage children in critical thinking about texts.
-For some very able children in Year 6, guided reading sessions take the form of literature circles, where the children lead their own discussions on the text they are reading.
+In Key Stage Two, teachers use higher order questioning techniques, mostly modelled on Bloom’s Taxonomy to engage children in critical thinking about texts.
+For some very able children in Year 6, the children lead their own discussions on the text they are reading.

 Reading buddies Older children read with some younger children to boost their confidence with reading.
-Our class buddy system supports reading for pleasure across the school.
+Our class buddy system also supports reading for pleasure across the school.

-Our literacy lessons are based around high quality texts.
-Over a week or more children will be introduced to a book / text.
+Our English lessons are based around high quality texts.
+Over a week or more, children will be introduced to a book or extract.
 They look for the key features and structure of the writing to understand the genre, consider the writer’s use of language and work towards producing their own piece of writing.
 This reading into writing model is followed throughout the school.
-Work is drafted, edited, improved and refined, through guided group work and independent work.
-The rules of grammar are taught as part of a unit of work, in line with the new curriculum for children in Years 1, 3, 4 and 5.
-Children in Years 2 and 6 continue to follow the skills and techniques required by the old curriculum.
-Some children receive extra support through morning interventions to practise and improve basic writing skills such as sentence structure, tenses and handwriting.
+Work is drafted, proof-read, edited, improved and refined, through whole class, guided and independent work.
+The rules of Grammar, Punctuation and Spelling are taught as part the lessons, in line with the curriculum for children in Years 1 to 6.
+In addition, children in Year 6 follow an online SPAG programme, where they can practise these skills every week.